bitsongofficial/go-bitsong/x/candymachine/spec/01_state.md

 | sellerFeeBasisPoints | Seller fee basis points of the nft items minted via candymachine. |
 | creators             | Creators of the nft.
 Collection nfts share the same creators.     |

-When a collection owner creates candy machine, ownership of collection is sent to candy machine, and it can be returned only after candy machine end condition meets.
+When a collection owner creates candy machine, ownership of collection is sent to candy machine, and it can be returned only after candy machine ends.

 The tokens spent on minting nfts, is sent to the treasury account.